 Go Easy with Detergent & Fabric Conditioner

-Almost everyone is guilty of using too much laundry detergent or fabric softener for each load.
+Almost everyone is guilty of using too much laundry detergent or fabric softener in a load.
 More detergent does not always equal more cleaning.
-In fact, the extra detergent or fabric softener settles back on the clothing and leaves the finish dull and stiff.
+In fact, the extra detergent settles back on the clothing and leaves the finish dull and stiff.

-Begin by using half of the usual amount of detergent and 1/2 cup baking soda.
-The baking soda acts as a detergent booster.
-You will be amazed that your laundry comes out just as clean as with a full dose (and you'll be saving money)....
+Begin by using half of the usual amount of detergent and 1/2 cup baking soda as a detergent booster.
+You will be amazed that your laundry comes out just as clean and you'll be saving money.
 If you are not pleased, add a bit more detergent the next time.

 08 of 10

 Don't Overload the Washer

 Cramming the washer full of clothes may seem like the easy way to get more laundry done quickly, but it is actually harmful to your clothing.
 First, they don't get as clean and secondly, they rub together so much there is actual harm to the finish of your clothes.

 Learn how to load a washer properly to protect your clothing investment.Continue to 9 of 10 below.